mattTea/Portfolio/goals_and_evidence/1_make_anything/4_model_anything.md

 As part of breaking a problem down, and in order to evaluate implementation options it is important to plan a program through modelling.
 Modelling helps communication in an engineering team, which helps in reviewing options, gaining consensus and making design decisions before any code has been written.

-Being able to diagram anything is a vital skill, as it not only allows a developer to plan the interactions of a program they are yet to build, but it is also a key skill in being able to understand and communicate about programs that have been written by others.
+Being able to diagram anything is a vital skill, as it not only allows a developer to plan the interactions of a program they are yet to build, but it is also a key skill in being able to understand and communicate details of programs that have been written by others.

 ------